99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   ex: adding watermark specific for the user, resizing, converting the data

-S3 can host static websites and have the accessible public with a policy
+S3 can host static websites and have the accessible public with a policy Enable public access and grant everyone the s3:GetObject permissions Upload an index document and enter the name of the index document when enabling static website hosting The error file is optional

 you can version your files, it's enabled at the bucket level, instead of overwriting it creates a new version you can enable s3 versioning to have objects that when are deleted are hidden and can be recovered